leshow/nailgun/README.md

 - throttle based on # of timeouts
 - first batch of messages always seems to be double the set QPS (try `--limit-secs 5 -Q 10` for example, it will end up sending 60 queries)
-- metric collection needs to be more solid, sometimes get a few dropped msgs
 - some TODO cleanups left in the code to address
-- arg parsing for generator is very different from flamethrow because clap doesn't seem to support parsing it in the same style-- would be nice to figure this out
+- arg parsing for generator is very different from flamethrower because clap doesn't seem to support parsing it in the same style-- would be nice to figure this out
-- use a single task for logging metrics so all concurrent runners are combined instead of them each logging individually
+- combine logging output from all generators rather than having them run individually
 - more generator types?
-- maybe leverage trustdns to make options for interesting types of queries. mDNS?
+- maybe leverage other parts of trustdns to make options for interesting types of queries. mDNS?
 DOH?
+- suggestions? bugs?